rutvikpumak/boostmat-ui/README.md

   * Toast

 ## [Documentation](https://boostmat-ui.netlify.app/components/main.html)
+* Installation guide is provided in documentation.
-* In Documentation, example's html code is written, you can directly copy and paste in your html file.
+* Example's html code is written, you can directly copy and paste in your html file.
 * You can also create combinations of components by adding appropriate class to your html elements.